CarlaSa/diffusion_journal_club_24/README.md

 # Week 7
 ## Flow Matching Part 2

+After covering the math with a lot of detail last week, this week we will consider two papers more broadly.

 | **Titel**                 | Flow Matching for Generative Modeling         |
 | ------------------------- | --- |
 | **Date**                  |  13.11.2024   |